Simplicity S65 Cordless Multi-Use Review

 And the soft roller.

-There isn’t much variance between the soft roller and multi-floor LED tools cleaning this area.
+There isn’t much variance between the soft roller and multi-floor LED tools for cleaning this area.

 Carpet results

-Next, we’ll look at how the S65 did on low and mid-pile carpets using the same debris.
+Next, we’ll examine how the S65 performed on low- and mid-pile carpets using the same debris.

-Aside from the usual experiments, I tried this cordless stick vacuum inside my mom’s large carpets.
+Aside from the usual experiments, I tried this cordless stick vacuum on my mom’s large carpets.

 It picked up this much only after less than ten minutes of vacuuming.

-The carpet looked clean, but it really wasn’t with this much sticking on it.
+The carpet looked clean, but it wasn’t with this much sticking to it.

 It was bumpy, and you’ll have to use extra force to plow through the thicker fibers, but it’s doable.